vcfvct/aws-exam/README.md

 ## IAM
 * [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow). it assumes deny first, and then  evaluates deny then evaluate allow.
 * The distinction between a request being denied by default and an explicit deny in a policy is important.
 By default, a request is denied, but this can be overridden by an allow.
 In contrast, if a policy explicitly denies a request, that deny can't be overridden. [good example](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#AccessPolicyLanguage_Interplay)
+* limits:
+  * Groups per AWS account: 300
+  * Users per AWS account: 5000
+  * Roles per AWS account: 1000
+  * Groups an IAM user can be a member of: 10

 ## Cloudfront
 * you can write file directly to edge